danpprince/video-cluster-analysis/README.md

 ### Setup
 Python 3.9.7 was used for this experiment.
-The dependencies for the project can be installed with `make install`, preferably inside a virtual environment.
+The dependencies for the project can be installed with `make install`, preferably inside a Python virtual environment.

 The script `download_yt_video.py` can also be used to download a source video from YouTube to use for analysis.

 ### Iterate through video frames
 The script loops through the frames of a video whose path is provided with a command line argument.
-Since typical YouTube videos run at about 30 frames per second and subsequent frames are likely to contain similar information, the script skips about a second's worth of frames to reduce the amount of computation required.
+Since the frames of typical videos are likely to contain similar information, the script skips about one second's worth of frames to reduce the amount of computation required.

 ### Extract subframes
 For each video frame, a number of "subframes" consisting of non-overlapping square image tiles are identified.